Banana Overnight Oats

 Add-Ins and Substitutions for Oats

 Rolled Oats: I have not tried this recipe with quick cook oats.
 I think it would work, but they might get soggier quicker.
 I wouldn’t recommend it.
 Irish/Steel Cut Oats will not work in this recipe.
-If you need a Steel Cut Oats recipe, this is the one we love!
+If you need a Steel Cut Oats recipe, check out this Baked Steel Cut Oatmeal Recipe!

 Greek Yogurt: You can substitute plain greek yogurt with non-dairy yogurt if you’d like.